Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 - Currently, blocking access to Cloud apps by (custom) indicators in "Microsoft Defender for Endpoint" (MDE) has some limitations:
     - MDE allows 15.000 indicators per tenant
     - This feature is supported on Windows 10 only (no support for ATP on MacOS or Linux yet)
-- Detailed training on MCAS features are available from Microsoft as part of “[Ninja Training](https://techcommunity.microsoft.com/t5/microsoft-security-and/the-microsoft-cloud-app-security-mcas-ninja-training-is-here/ba-p/1877343)”
+- Detailed training on MCAS features are available as “[Ninja Training](https://techcommunity.microsoft.com/t5/microsoft-security-and/the-microsoft-cloud-app-security-mcas-ninja-training-is-here/ba-p/1877343)”

 ### Considerations of Microsoft Defender for Identity (MDI)